microlinkhq/browserless/README.md

 ![](/static/evasions.png)

 These techniques are used by [antibot](https://news.ycombinator.com/item?id=20479015) systems to check if you are a real browser and block any kind of automated access.
-All the evasions techniques implemented are:
+All the evasion techniques implemented are:

 | Evasion                                                                                                                            | Description                                                                                                    |
 |------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|